Roberto (horse): Epsom Derby

+Benson & Hedges Gold Cup

 In the inaugural edition of the Benson & Hedges Gold Cup in 1972, many racing observers believed that Derby runner up, Rheingold, would prove to be a better horse than Roberto – he had subsequently won the Grand Prix de St Cloud while Roberto had run poorly in the Irish Derby.
 Leading jockey Lester Piggott abandoned Roberto to ride Rheingold.
 However, most interest focused on the four-year-old Brigadier Gerard whose presence generated enormous publicity for the race.
 Undefeated in fifteen career starts, Brigadier Gerard was seen as invincible.

 Having lost jockey Piggott, and with the first-choice reserve Williamson committed to riding in Belgium.
 Vincent O'Brien took the advice of Roberto's owner John Galbreath, and flew in the Panamanian-born American jockey Braulio Baeza.
 Riding for the first time on an English racetrack, according to 'Raceform', a leading publisher of U.K. horseracing information, "Braulio Baeza aboard Roberto was out of the stalls like a bat out of hell."
 After disputing the lead with Bright Beam (entered in the race as a pacemaker for the absent Mill Reef) he opened up a clear advantage approaching the straight.
 With Rheingold struggling, Brigadier Gerard emerged as Roberto's only serious challenger but after getting to within a length of the Derby winner the favourite could make no further progress.
 Roberto drew away in the final furlong to win by three lengths from Brigadier Gerard in a new course record time.
+Baeza commented later “When Brigadier Gerard came to me, I had plenty of horse left.
+Nice and handy.
+So when I set him down, he just pulled away”.
 Brigadier Gerard finished officially 10 lengths ahead of the third horse, Gold Rod, which indicated that he had run up to his best form, however examination of the race film replay showed, and the Brigadier's owner, John Hislop, later acknowledged, that the distance between the second and third was in fact 17 lengths, indicating that Brigadier Gerard, who also broke the course record, may have run his best ever race in defeat.
+Vincent O’Brien had briefed Baeza about Roberto, the other horses in the race and also about the track but left the tactics to the jockey.
+As Baeza reported later “Vincent O’Brien didn’t give me any instructions.
+He just said ‘you’re the rider, do what you think is best’, though he did say that if the pace was strong it would find out Brigadier Gerard in the last half-mile and he was right.”

 Roberto ran in two more races in the autumn of 1972 but failed to reproduce his York form.
 At Longchamp in September, he finished a length second to Hard To Beat in the Prix Niel.
 A month later over the same course and distance, he finished seventh behind San San in the Prix de l'Arc de Triomphe.